best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 To summarise:

-- Make sure that functions are not too overcomplicated; break down your code into smaller functions and build up your functionality with larger functions from these small building blocks.
+- Make sure that functions are not overcomplicated; break down your code into smaller functions and build up your functionality with larger functions from these small building blocks.
 - Minimise the 'side-effects' of functions in order to make sure that your code is easy to debug and is transparent in its functionality.
 - Strive to make sure that running your function with the same inputs will produce the same results every time.